plusplusslack/pluspl.us/README.md

 - `@jake--`: take a point away from a user or a thing
 - `@jake==`: get the current number of points a user or thing has
 - `plusplus leaderboard`: get (up to) 10 of the top users and things
+- `plusplus loserboard`: get (up to) 10 of the bottom users and things

 ### Install Instructions